Home

 It can be miserable receiving non-stop calls from collectors and trying to hide from them.
 The Fair Debt Collectors Act has changed what collectors can do and it's important that you learn your rights.

-First of all, it is illegal for an abusive debt collector to blackmail or threaten you.
-Collectors might tell you to sell your belongings to pay them or even threaten you violence.
+First of all, it is illegal for an abusive collector to blackmail or threaten you.
+Collectors might tell you to sell your belongings to pay them or even threaten you with violence.

 Debt Collection Protection 101

-Second, the new debt collection laws now minimize debt collector harassment.
+Second, the new protection laws now minimize collector harassment.

 • They cannot call you before 8AM or after 9PM.